What Does the Gradient Tell When Attacking the Graph Structure: Methodology

 $e_{k}^{(i)}$ is the $i^{th}$ element of eigenvector $e_{k}$, $\tilde{X}$ is the coordinate matrix of $X$ in the space spanned by eigenvectors $(e_1, \dots, e_n)$.
 Thus,

 Because -$1 < \lambda_1 < \lambda_2 < \cdots < \lambda_{n-1} < 1$, thus for a large $\tau$, $X_{||i-j||}^{(\tau)} < X_{||i-j||}^{(0)}$.

-Further analysis of the variation of the difference between the two nodes is presented in Appendix \ref{append1}. \end{proof}
+(Further proof is presented in Appendix A.1 in supplementary.) \end{proof}

-Theorem \ref{theo1} demonstrates that the attribute differences between nodes tend to shrink during information aggregation.
-This narrowing is not of equal magnitude for all node pairs but is specific to the eigenvector.
+Theorem \ref{theo1} demonstrates that the embedding differences between nodes tend to shrink during information aggregation.
+This shrinking is not of equal magnitude for all node pairs but is specific to the eigenvector.
 As the information is forwarded through GCNs, the differences in attributes between nodes are gradually reduced and distorted.
 The loss of information in the forward process causes the back-propagated gradients not to contain the lost information.
-This prevents salience-based attackers from exploiting their strengths properly.
+This prevents gradient-based attackers from exploiting their strengths properly.

-We propose a multi-hop aggregation-based surrogate model to address the problem of losing attribute difference information due to message passing.
-The $l$-th layer of a multi-hop aggregation model consists of $L$ layers following the form:
+To solve this issue, we propose Surrogate Model with Multi-level Propagation (SMMP).
+The $l$-th layer of a SMMP model consists of $L$ layers following the form:

-where $H^{(i)}_{l}$ represents the representation of node $v_i$ at layer $l$, $CONCAT$ represents the concatenate operation, and $W$ denotes learnable matrices.
-During the mapping process at the $l-1^{th}$ layer, $H_{l-1}^{(i)}$ is responsible for propagating the differentiation (high frequency) information of the nodes to the $l^{th}$ layer. $(\hat{A}H_{l-1})^{(i)}$ and $(\hat{A}^2 H_{l-1})^{(i)}$ extract various levels of low-frequency information, i.e., hidden representation after first-order and second-order aggregation.
-Equation \ref{new_surrogate} allows information from high to low frequencies to be preserved during the forward process.
-Thus, the surrogate model has both discriminative performances and preserves the differentiation of nodes from the input space.
+In Equation \ref{concat}, $\hat{H}^{k}_{l-1}$ contains $k$-hop aggregated feature $\hat{A}^k H_{l-1}$ with its batch normalization by function $BN(\cdot)$.
+The former propagates aggregated features to retain low-frequency information for downstream tasks, while the latter introduces regularization to amplify the difference in node features.
+In Equation \ref{new_surrogate}, $\sigma(\cdot)$ denotes the activate function, $CONCAT(\cdot)$ represents concatenation, and $W$ denotes learnable matrices. $H_{l-1}$ is the feature from the last layer, i.e., high-frequency information, and $\{\hat{H}^{1}_{l-1},... ,\hat{H}^{K}_{l-1}\}$ is the low-frequency information at different aggregation level from 1 to $K$.
+Equation \ref{new_surrogate} allows the surrogate to have both node dissimilarity information for attacker and the discriminative information for simulating the victim model.